nimbly/Proof/README.md

 For encoding new JWTs, you can pass in an optional `kid` parameter into the `encode` method.
 The value of the `kid` **must** exist in the key map and will be used to sign the token.
 If no match was found, a `SignerNotFoundException` is thrown.

-If you do not pass in a `kid` parameter, the encoding will done with the default signer.
+If you do not pass in a `kid` parameter, the encoding will be done with the default signer.

 ```php
 $proof = new Proof(